Citizen Initiative Process

 When is the Initiative Petition Issued?

 The Notice of Initiative Petition must be published for 7 days prior to issuing the citizen initiative petition.
-During this time, the proponent must appoint a chief financial officer using the Appointment of Chief Financial Officer form.

 - Issue the citizen initiative petition.